How to Tell If Your Dog is Pregnant? 10 Pregnancy Signs to Check

 At this time, shorter walks more often would be better for your dog.

-Of course, you will also want to schedule regular visits to the vet for your pregnant dog.
+Of course, you will also want to schedule regular visits to the vet for her.

 Before breeding, your vet will want to check she is up to date on her vaccinations, perform several prenatal checks, and make sure she is dewormed and free of any parasites.